NEWS

 (Does that mean you didn't want them to drop out even in the Nagasaki match?)

 "If there is no need to drop back, I want them to play as high up as possible.
-This goes for not only the anchor but also other players, but if they see the situation and feel it is necessary, they can drop back.
-Also, if we are building up in a low position, we can have the goalkeeper get involved instead of the anchor dropping back, and we can rotate three players."
+This goes for not only the anchor but also other players, and if they feel it is necessary to look at the situation, they can drop back.
+Also, if we are building up in a low position, we can use a three-man rotation with the goalkeeper getting involved instead of the anchor dropping back."

 (I think that our next opponent, Machida, will probably base their strategy on creating a good block.
-Perhaps the issues that came up in the matches against Jubilo Iwata Iwata and Nagasaki will be useful in preparing for the match against Machida?)
+Perhaps the issues that came up in the matches against Jubilo Iwata Iwata and Nagasaki will be directly applicable to the strategy for the match against Machida?)

 "We are preparing for that kind of thing as a countermeasure against Machida on Sunday."